Skip to main content

 During Compile

-lua compile # Checks for drift, prompts if found
+lua compile # Checks for drift, warns if found, continues

 Options